mvysny/vaadin-on-kotlin/docs/creating_ui.md

 ...
 ```

+We have constructed functions in a way that allows us to write hierarchical code.
+Since Kotlin allows us to omit syntactic sugar
+we can now define UIs in a way that is both concise and hierarchical.

 ### Specifying properties for the TextField

 It is handy to make the `textField()` function also take a block, so that we can specify the properties